GHSVS-de/plg_system_characterscounterghsvs/README.md

 - Affected are all meta descriptions in Joomla's own components that are longer than 160 characters.
 - Affected are the meta keywords of menu items that have been removed entirely in Joomla 4.

-#### The idea behind it is
+#### The idea regarding migration is

 - Install and configure the plugin in Joomla 3.
 [See Quick guide](#quick-guide-for-joomla-3-4-migrations-for-basic-purposes).
 - Perform the Joomla 3-4 migration.
-- All data entered in Joomla 3 is still visible in the backend afterwards and can be edited.
+- All data entered in Joomla 3 is still visible in the backend afterwards.
 So you have the possibility to edit, shorten or copy-paste them somewhere ... whatever suits your workflow.
 Freedom of choice...
 - For example, protect `meta descriptions` in Joomla 4 from being destructively truncated if they were created longer than 160 characters in Joomla 3.
 - For example, display `meta keywords` in `menu items`.
 This field has been removed in Joomla 4 without replacement but comes back with this plugin if configured accordingly.
 - When saving an entry, all old data is preserved, even if you don't have time to take care of concerned meta fields yet.
 - If the work is done, whenever, uninstall the plugin and live with Joomla's settings and restrictions...
 - ...or let the plugin continue to run and continue working as usual with the settings configured in the plugin.
-- It's up to you how many characters you allow per field or only recommend, whether you want to have a character counter, which just warns or blocks further typing and so on.
+- - It's up to you how many characters you allow per field or only recommend, whether you want to have a character counter, which just warns or blocks further typing and so on.
-- Deactivate rude field length settings (`maxlength`).
+- - Deactivate rude field length settings (`maxlength`).
 Adapt them by activating the counter for concerned fields.
-- Deactivate the non-configurable and restrictive Joomla 4 core character counter.
+- - Deactivate the non-configurable and restrictive Joomla 4 core character counter.
-- Avoid annoying `JLayout` overrides.
+- - Avoid annoying `JLayout` overrides.
 Yes, this is also possible, but not really flexible to handle.
-- Avoid programming of a custom plugin that does similiar things like this one.
+- - Avoid programming of a custom plugin that does similiar things like this one.
 Yes, this is also possible, but who is able to do that or has the time and desire?

 ## Which fields can be configured
 - On edit pages for `Global Configuration`, `Article`, `Category`, `Menu Item`, `Contact`, `Content language` of standard Joomla: